Hurricane Ian - Hotel Availability

 You can see proof of that as you pass by Cross Creek Cemetery or visit Long Street Church Cemetery on today’s Fort Bragg.
-The first apparent influx of Highland Scots to the Upper Cape Fear came in 1739, when a large group of Argyll immigrants sailed from Scotland on a ship called the Thistle.
+The first apparent influx of Highland Scots to the Upper Cape Fear came in 1739 when a large group of Argyll immigrants sailed from Scotland on a ship called the Thistle.
 Many land grants were issued to these and other Highlanders as a result of the Royal Governor of North Carolina encouraging Scots to emigrate, citing warm climate, free land grants, and tax exemptions.
 It is important to note that English and Scots-Irish settlers also arrived early to the area.
 Unlike other ethnic groups, the clan-conscious Highland Scots tended to cluster together in settlements.
 By 1750, thousands of acres of land had been granted to the Scots.

-Some of the reasons for their leaving Scotland were unemployment, displacement of farm workers, increased rent for tenant farmers, low livestock prices, and as an attempt to cling to the ways of their culture and preserve their values.
+Some of the reasons for their leaving Scotland were unemployment, displacement of farmworkers, increased rent for tenant farmers, low livestock prices, and as an attempt to cling to the ways of their culture and preserve their values.
 In later years, migration of Scots increased as a result of the British defeating the Scottish at the Battle of Culloden in 1746.
 At that point, immigrants were allowed to take the loyalty oath and then migrate to the colonies.
 While those Highland Scots educated in British schools knew English, most commoners who emigrated only spoke Gaelic.
-Therefore, printers issued numerous 18th century documents in Gaelic.
+Therefore, printers issued numerous 18th-century documents in Gaelic.

 There were three main pillars in the Scottish way of life – religion, education, and subsistence (in the form of farming and enterprise).
 The majority of Scots were Presbyterian and Reverend James Campbell has been credited with creating three formal congregations for the Scottish population; Bluff, Barbecue, and Long Street Churches.
-Campbell gave sermons in Gaelic, but also gave English sermons for the English or Scots-Irish residents as well.
+Campbell gave sermons in Gaelic but also gave English sermons for the English or Scots-Irish residents as well.

-Although some Scottish settlers were tradesman, a lot relied on agriculture to survive.
+Although some Scottish settlers were tradesmen, a lot relied on agriculture to survive.
 Crops planted here were maize, wheat, oats, sweet potatoes, legumes, and flax.
 Grist mills were created to produce meal from the corn.
 Another important product of the area was naval stores, which included tar, pitch, and turpentine, primarily used for shipping.
 In tandem to the naval stores industry was sawmilling and coopering.
 Spinning and processing cotton became a viable commercial enterprise and provided work for many Scottish women and girls.

 When the Revolutionary War broke out, Scottish settlers took both sides of the conflict.
 Most pre-1760 Scottish immigrants tended to align with the Whigs, known as the Patriots or Rebels, and those that settled here after the 1760s were generally Tories or Loyalists.
 The British offered many incentives to the Colonies in exchange for Loyalist supporters and military volunteers, including land grants and tax exemptions.
 Some also sided with the British for fear that their families back home in Scotland would suffer if the colonists defied Britain.
-After the Revolution, trade was stimulated by regional fairs called “Scotch Fairs” that later developed into present-day Scottish Highland Games and served as centers for trade, entertainment and socialization.
+After the Revolution, trade was stimulated by regional fairs called “Scotch Fairs” that later developed into present-day Scottish Highland Games and served as centers for trade, entertainment, and socialization.